Updated 11/15/2023

 About the Office:

 If you are looking for an exciting and challenging career, this is the position for you!
-With a diverse and talented workforce of over 100,000 men and women, Justice leads the nation in ensuring the protection of all Americans while preserving their constitutional freedoms.
-You can be part of a dedicated team helping to enforce federal criminal and civil laws that protect life, liberty, and the property of citizens.
+With a talented workforce of over 100,000 people, the mission of the Department of Justice is to uphold the rule of law, keep our country safe, and protect civil rights.
+You will be part of a dedicated team helping to enforce Federal criminal and civil laws that protect life, liberty and the property of citizens.

 Job Description: